 Missouri cottage food venues

 Missouri cottage food producers must sell their goods directly to the end consumer at farmers’ markets, roadside stands and special events.
 The state also allows home delivery and pickup.
-Missouri cottage food producers may not sell their products online or wholesale through retailers like grocery stores and restaurants.
+Missouri cottage food producers may not sell their products wholesale through retailers like grocery stores and restaurants.
+A 2022 reform ended the state’s sales cap and allow in-state online sales.

 Getting started in Missouri

-Missouri cottage food producers do not need a government permit, inspection or training to get started, although local jurisdictions may require a business license.
-Missouri cottage food producers may not exceed $50,000 in gross annual sales.
+Missouri cottage food producers do not need a government permit, inspection or training to get started.
+Local jurisdictions may require a business license but are expressly barred from imposing additional regulations.
+Prior to the legislative reform, selling homemade food was illegal in most Missouri counties.

 Missouri cottage food labels